|

 playwright

 My plays take place on buses and in bars, in hotel rooms and government offices, farmhouse kitchens and jazz stages.
-58 productions and readings of my plays from coast to coast and in three countries since 2001.
+64 productions and readings of my plays from coast to coast and in three countries since 2001; creator of House Theater Project; the year-long 13in13 series of shows; and the award-winning Hayes Project of interconnected plays.

 food writer